 [# of enrolled students after add/drop period] x [$ 100] = [savings estimate per course]

-Applying this formula to track known OER Faculty Fellows courses, plus past Fellows who are still assigning no/ low-cost textbooks, we can estimate that since 2016 we have saved 1819 students $181,900.
+Applying this formula to track known OER Faculty Fellows courses, plus past Fellows who are still assigning Open Educational Resources in lieu of commercial resources, we can estimate that since 2016 we have saved 2,255 students $225,500.
 For a private institution, with no state aid to supplement these OER initiatives (like funding the Fellows program), this number is laudable and should be celebrated!